 Fundraising for programs that benefit young people with facial pain and the FPA as a whole

 YPC Board of Directors

-The YPC Board of Directors is comprised of seven TN patients, ranging in age from 18-39 from across the United States.
-Current members are:
+The YPC Board of Directors is comprised of TN patients, ranging in age from 18-39 from across the US and UK: